amytfang/DOMDOMDOM/README.md

 #### `each`

-Iterates through the elements in a `DOMNodeCollection` and applies a callback function passed as an arguments
+Iterates through the elements in a `DOMNodeCollection` and applies a callback function passed as an argument

 ```javascript
 const elements = $l("div");